apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-submarine/src/site/markdown/InstallationGuide.md

 ## Prerequisites

+(Please note that all following prerequisites are just an example for you to install.
+You can always choose to install your own version of kernel, different users, different drivers, etc.).

 ### Operating System

-The operating system and kernel versions we used are as shown in the following table, which should be minimum required versions:
+The operating system and kernel versions we have tested are as shown in the following table, which is the recommneded minimum required versions.

 | Enviroment | Verion |
 | ------ | ------ |